Viz (comics): History

 As the magazine's popularity grew, the bedroom became too small and production moved to a nearby Jesmond office.
 Donald also hired another freelance artist, Simon Thorp, whose work had impressed him.
 For over a decade, these four would be the nucleus of Viz.

 In 1985, a deal was signed with Virgin Books to publish the comic nationally every two months, starting with the 13th issue, dated August 1985.
 In 1987, the Virgin director responsible for Viz, John Brown, set up his own publishing company, John Brown Publishing, to handle Viz.
 Sales exceeded a million by the end of 1989, making Viz for a time one of the biggest-selling magazines in the country.
 Inevitably, a number of imitations of Viz were launched, but these never matched the original in popularity, and rarely in quality.

 Sales steadily declined from the mid-1990s to around 200,000 in 2001, by which time Chris Donald had resigned as editor and passed control to an "editorial cabinet" comprising his brother Simon, Dury, Thorp and new recruits Davey Jones and Alex Collier.
 In June 2001, the comic was acquired as part of a £6.4 million deal by I Feel Good (IFG), a company belonging to ex-Loaded editor James Brown, and increased in frequency to ten times a year.
 In 2003, it changed hands again when IFG were bought out by Dennis Publishing.
 Soon after, Simon Donald quit his role as co-editor, in an attempt to develop a career in television.
 In July 2018, Dennis Publishing were bought by Exponent, a British private equity firm.

-Much of the non-cartoon material such as the newspaper spoofs are written by the editorial team – Graham Dury, Simon Thorp and Davey Jones – with contributions from Robin Halstead, Jason Hazeley, Joel Morris and Alex Morris, the authors of The Framley Examiner, and by James MacDougall and Christina Martin.
+Much of the non-cartoon material such as the newspaper spoofs are written by the editorial team – Graham Dury, Simon Thorp and Davey Jones – with contributions from Robin Halstead, Jason Hazeley, Joel Morris and Alex Morris, the authors of The Framley Examiner, and by James MacDougall, Christina Martin and Paul Roberts.

-Viz and several Dennis Publishing titles including Cyclist, Expert Reviews, and Fortean Times are retained by Exponent when the company and most of its titles were sold to competitor Future plc in 2021 and by then operating as Viz Holdings Ltd, part of Broadleaf Group.
+Viz and several Dennis Publishing titles including Cyclist, Expert Reviews, and Fortean Times were retained by Exponent when the company and most of its titles were sold to competitor Future plc in 2021 and by then operating as Viz Holdings Ltd, part of Broadleaf Group.